 What’s A Protein Powder Mug Cake?

 A Protein Powder Mug Cake is a single-serving cake made in under 5 minutes using a microwave.
+It’s loaded with protein powder to make a great post-workout snack.

 To make a delicious mug cake with protein powder, the main important thing is to use a protein powder that you already know and enjoy its flavor!

-Choice of protein powder
+Choice of Protein Powder

-We tested this recipe with plant-based protein powder only, including:
+I tested this recipe with plant-based protein powder only, including:

 - Pea protein powder